ratify-project/ratify/docs/private-registries.md

 ```bash
 helm install ratify charts/ratify --set registryCredsSecret=ratify-regcred
 ```
+> This mode can be used to authenticate with a single registry.
+If authentication to multiple registries is needed, docker config file can be used as described below

 ## Authentication using Local Docker Config file
 If Docker config file is used for the registry login process, the same file can be used to create a k8s secret.